PierfrancescoSoffritti/android-youtube-player/README.md

 ## YouTubePlayerView
 `YouTubePlayerView` is the access point to the YouTubePlayer.

-You can add the View to your layout
+You can add the View to your layout.

 ```xml
 <LinearLayout